t-keazirian/HTTPServer/README.md

 1. To download .NET Core, visit [this][4] website.
 2. This project uses .NET version `6.0.202`.
 You can run the command `dotnet --version` to determine which version you have installed, or visit the .NET docs to install the correct version.

-## Testing:

-This project uses xUnit.net for testing.
-Visit [this][5] website for more information and how to use xUnit.net.

 ## [Description:][1]

 ### Functional Requirements